thomasvanta/ofxWinTouch/README.md

 =======
 Compatible with openFrameworks 0.8.0

+Note - this version (ofxWinTouch) introduces breaking changes from the original ofxWin7.
+I changed the order of the arguments in the touch callbacks to match existing oF implementations, and changed touchMove to touchMoved.

 Simple helper classes to setup native Windows multitouch in openFrameworks.
 Supports both Windows 7/8 touch events as well as a gestures.

 Based on code from the OF forum here: http://forum.openframeworks.cc/index.php/topic,3120.new.html#new